hashicorp/terraform-provider-nomad/website/docs/index.html.markdown

 ```

 The downside here is that it requires creating multiple Nomad provider aliases
 and specifying the desired alias for every job resource.
-Another approach is inject
+Another approach is to inject
 the Vault token into the jobspec using `templatefile`:
 ```hcl
 resource "nomad_job" "job_a" {